gtsteffaniak/filebrowser/README.md

 Notable features that this fork *does not* have (removed):

  - ❌ jobs are not supported yet (planned).
+ - ❌ rules are not supported yet (planned).
  - ❌ shell commands are completely removed and will not be returned.

 ## About